mattw025/academic-kickstart/content/home/about.md

 I completed my MSc at the S. Rajaratnam School of International Studies, a graduate school of Nanyang Technological University, where I focused on aspects of discourse analysis and the role of imagined spaces in the domain of international law and diplomacy.
 I graduated with my joint degree in History from the National University of Singapore and the Australian National University, where I first started working on early modern England.

-Accreditation as Associate Fellow of the Higher Education Academy (AFHEA) forthcoming in September 2018.
+Accredited as an Associate Fellow of the Higher Education Academy (AFHEA) in September 2018.
 The HEA benchmarks excellence in higher education teaching against the UK Professional Standards Framework (UKSPF).